jdieramon/jdieramon.github.io/pages/events.md

 JAN 15 2019, San Diego, CA, USA.
 **Invited Presentation** GeneHummus: A Computational Pipeline to Define Gene Families and their Expression in Legumes and other Plant Species.
 Plant and Animal Genome XXVII Conference ([PAG](http://www.intlpag.org/2019/)).
 January 15, 2019 at 12:00h

+<br>

+### 2018

+* DEC 10-20, Córdoba, Spain.
+Academic director and lecturer of the 'Introduction to R programming for Data Science'.
+2nd edition (30h).
+University of Cordoba. **If you are interested in organize this course in your institution, please [contact](mailto:@q72pecam@uco.es) us**.

 NOV 27-29, Córdoba, Spain.
 Lectures on 'Introduction to R programming for Data Science'- [Master's Degree in Representation and Design in Engineering and Architecture](https://www.uco.es/estudios/idep/masteres/representacion-diseno-ingenieria-arquitectura).
 9h.
 University of Cordoba.

-<br>

-### 2018

 * NOV
 Serving as [Reviewer](https://publons.com/author/420232/jose-v-die#) for the journal Genes.